 - Be SURE to cover the hot filling completely, sealing it to pastry.
 Draw meringue up into peaks as desired.

-- Bake pie in middle of oven until meringue is golden, about 15 minutes.
+- Bake pie in middle of oven at 350 degrees F. until meringue is golden, about 15 minutes.
 OR...

 - Broil on low for 2 or more minutes, watching constantly until meringue is golden brown.
 I had to brown the center top and then partially pull it out of my oven and turn it like roasting a marshmallow to get it evenly browned.
 NOTE: This method is quick but the meringue may not hold up as long, so plan on finishing the pie quickly.